 - "If you have been erroneously issued a debit memo, it can take a bit longer, because the carrier will need to review the documentation you have provided.
 (And on that note, make sure you have documentation for your dispute letter.)
 Make sure you have carefully reviewed why this happened so you can present a strong case for canceling the debit memo."

-- Other Tips: "The number one thing a travel agent can do when faced with a debit memo is to act promptly.
+- "The number one thing a travel agent can do when faced with a debit memo is to act promptly.
 No good can come from waiting.
 Whether it is responding to a chargeback, or dealing with the fallout of not understanding a carrier’s policies, agents need to deal with this right away."

 - "Agents also shouldn’t forget to involve their host agency so they can get guidance on avoiding future debit memos.
 By letting their host agency know about the debit memo they can also prevent further complications with the host agency paying the debit memo and charging the agent."